 - Pacing and implementing lesson plans for a positive, powerful impact on struggling readers

-There will be time to ask Terrie questions after her presentation.
-This session is designed for K-8 administrators, general education teachers and special education teachers, as well as school librarians.
-Join us to learn how to support struggling readers in their general education classroom alongside their peers!
+This recorded session is designed for K-8 administrators, general education teachers and special education teachers, as well as school librarians.
+Learn how to support struggling readers in their general education classroom alongside their peers!

 About the Presenter